-Performance outcomes Acceptable outcomes unless this is contrary to the protection of coastal resources or public safety. opening of a new road, unless it is for coastal-dependent development .
-PO3 Development in connection with a canal enhances public access to coastal waters .
+Performance outcomes Acceptable outcomes PO3 Development in connection with a canal enhances public access to coastal waters .
 AO3.1 The canal avoids intersecting with land or tidal land where the passage, use or movement of vessels in water could be restricted by the registered proprietor of the land.
-AND AO3.2 The area of the canal relating to the development is surrendered to the State as a public waterway.
+AO3.2 The area of the canal relating to the development is surrendered to the State as a public waterway.
 AND AO3.3 The plans of subdivision for the canal are consistent with Requirements for plans of subdivision of an artificial waterway , Department of Environment and Heritage Protection, 2013.